How music technology has been changing the music industry’s business and regulations throughout its history.

 Consumers rejected devices that were protected with the Serial Copy Protection, like the Digital Audio Tape, The Mini-Disc, and the Digital Compact Cassette.
 This led to their death, as consumers moved on to alternatives.

 The MP3 format was a major disruptor of the music business.
 One of the first successful MP3 players was RIO, manufactured by Diamond Multimedia Systems, and it paved the way for the I-pod which came in 2001, because of the weakness of the Home Recording Act.

 Then again, as the Home Recording Act was been implemented, another technological development needed regulatory attention; Digital Broadcasting, or the transmission of music over the internet.

 There was a popular case where broadcasters sued the copyright office in 2001 to rescind the order of payments from them, the broadcasters lost the case.

 Due to the unpredictable nature of technological advancements, copyright laws are subject to reactive development as opposed to proactive development.

-Music technology advancement, especially in the digital age, has brought significant changes to music business and regulations all through its history, as one act is signed into law, some other technology is developed.
+Music technology advancement, especially in the digital age, has brought significant changes to the music business and regulations all throughout its history, as one act is signed into law, some other technology is developed.
 This has been the trend from the start, now we have the internet and streaming.
-Artists, Music labels and various stakeholders in the industry do what they can to keep up.
+Artists, Music labels, and various stakeholders in the industry do what they can to keep up.